 I wrote!
 Reader NotesGo to section

-The Mendoza cyclist Ernesto Contreras turns 83 years old.
+The mendocino cyclist Ernesto Contreras turns 83 years.
 We review life and pay a humble tribute to the Condor of America.

 The competitive debut of the Condor of America was with a triumph, in 1956, in the neighboring department of San Martín.
-Later he was proclaimed champion of Mendoza, beating Arturo Tejedor, one of the greatest cyclists of those years.
-Within a few months, he became Argentine champion of track chase with an Argentine record in the Buenos Aires city of Trenque Lauquen.
+Later he proclaimed Mendoza champion, beating Arturo Tejedor, one of the greatest cyclists of those years.
+After a few months, he is an Argentine champion of chase on track with an Argentine record in the Buenos Aires city of Trenque Lauquen.

-When, in 1956, the Cuban delegation arrived at the Argentine Championship headquarters in Trenque Lauquen, the San Juan leader Robledo took his chest against the specializedjournalists knowing that in the team he kept a big surprise.
+When, in 1956, the Cuyana delegation arrived at the headquarters of the Argentine Championship in Trenque Lauquen, Sanjuanino leader Robledo took his chest before the specialized journalists knowing that on the team kept a big surprise.

 Publication Date: 19/06/2020

 We tell you the story of one of the most famous car plants in the world, which was installed to stay...